 I generally don’t feel like it is my place to divulge information to my aunts, uncles, and cousins.
-Unless, of course, they ask.
+Unless, of course, they ask me directly.

 It’s easy to get really excited after cracking a mystery that has been bugging you for a while, but sometimes it’s just best to let sleeping dogs lie, as they say.

 If a DNA secret happened a long time ago, is it really that big of a deal?

 I’m fairly certain that the person who I had believed was my mom’s great-great grandfather (let’s call him Mark) was not really her great-great grandfather.
 Mark’s son, Nick, took the name of his mother’s deceased husband, probably because she had his name when her son was born.

 Since Nick grew up with Mark’s surname, we all assumed that he was actually biologically related to that family.
 Upon closer examination of genealogical records and DNA results, I realized that that Nick probably had a different father – one who his mom was not married to.

 There could be all sorts of explanations as to when and why my mom’s great-great grandmother had a child with someone to whom she was not married, and why she gave him the surname of the person who had most recently been her husband.